mlpce/tosbindl/README.md

   ```

 ### gemdos.Cauxout (c)
   Cauxout.
-Send a character to RS232.
+Write a character to GEMDOS handle 2.
+  The runtime library may automatically redirect handle 2 to the console to provide stderr, so handle 2 may not be attached to the serial port by default.

   ```
   Parameters